 Broken Bottle Alley

-“Don’t forget your books, Nerd!” said the pompous bully as he threw Steven’s backpack into the mud after thoughtfully opening it and shaking the contents out on the ground.
+“Don’t forget your books, Nerd!” said the pompous bully as he threw Steven’s backpack into the mud after thoughtfully opening it and shaking the contents out onto the ground.

-Luckily school was out, so he didn’t have to spend the whole day in his soiled clothes.
-His Mom wouldn’t be able to bring him any new ones – she worked Monday through Thursday – and his dad would tell him to stick up for himself and teach that kid a lesson.
+Luckily, school was out, so Steven didn’t have to spend the whole day in soiled clothes.
+His Mom wouldn’t be able to bring him any new ones (she worked Monday through Thursday) and his dad would tell him to stick up for himself and teach Kenny a lesson.

 The bullies took off to their next hell-raising mission leaving Steven to collect his things and walk home.
-Steven always thought of school as a refuge, but lately it had been miserable, a place of fear.
-But what would he do?
-It wasn’t like he was going to gain 40 pounds of muscle and beat Kenny’s ass.
+Steven had always thought of school as a refuge, but lately it had been miserable, a place of fear.
+But what could he do?
+It wasn’t like he was going to gain forty pounds of muscle and beat Kenny’s ass.
 He probably couldn’t even beat Elliott’s ass.

-Even the big kids didn’t hang near Broken Bottle Alley, other than to chunk their bottles and speed off.
-No one did.
-So, it was worth the extra 10 minutes or so to avoid the area completely and stay on the tree-lined residential areas surrounding downtown.
+It was worth the extra ten minutes or so to avoid the area and stay on the tree-lined residential streets surrounding downtown.

 ---

 Kenny was having a good day.
-Just having moved to this po-dunk town from Detroit, he had already made a name for himself.
-Back in the D, he was the one getting tossed, but here kids were just naturally weaker and he was the alpha dogg.
-He had a group of kids that wanted to hang around him and listen to his tales of livin’ in the big city.
-He figured he even talked tougher than these kids.
-He didn’t like that smart-ass Steven one bit.
-It’s like he knew shit, not just book shit.
-It’s like he could see into Kenny’s soul with those big, black-rimmed glasses.
-And he looked like a snitch.
-And it was good to outweigh him by 30 pounds and push him around.
-Keeping Steven in line was vital to keeping up this new persona.
+After moving to this po-dunk town from Detroit, he had already made a name for himself.
+Back in the D, he was the one getting tossed, but here kids were naturally weaker and he was the alpha dogg.
+He had a crew that wanted to hang with him and listen to his tales of livin’ in the big city.

-Kenny’s mom relocated to work at the shoe factory, but since had picked up a second shift at Burger King most days, which left a lot of free time to screw around and not do homework.
-He thought about getting that dick Steven to do his homework, even at two grades lower, he could do it, but Kenny preferred to keep his relationship with Steven less professional.
+Kenny’s mom relocated to work at the shoe factory,and had picked up a second shift at Burger King most nights, which left a lot of free time to screw around and not do homework.
+He thought about getting that dick Steven to do his homework, but Kenny preferred to keep his relationship with Steven less professional.

-Kenny asked his gang, most of whom he didn’t really respect anyway, “What’s there to do around this dump?”
+Kenny asked his gang, “What’s there to do around this dump?”

-“Dunno,” said this one dopey looking white kid.
+“Dunno,” said this one dopey-looking white kid.
 “Sometimes we skate.”
-Others nodded around.
+Others nodded.

 “Yeah, I don’t do that.”
 Kenny never learned to skate and didn’t own a board.

-“We could go down to the park and skip stones and just hang out,” said this other kid who was wearing a concert t-shirt from like 30 years ago that he probably stole from his dad’s closet.
+“We could go down to the park and skip stones and just hang out,” said this other kid who was wearing an old-ass concert t-shirt he probably stole from his dad’s closet.

-“Maaaaann…” Kenny was getting frustrated, “that’s BABY shit.”
-What do the high school kids do for fun around here?
+“Maaaaann…” Kenny was getting frustrated.
+"That’s BABY shit.
+What do the high school kids do for fun?
 And don’t tell me homework or volunteer work or some shit we don’t wanna do.”

-This fat kid who Kenny knew was called T-bone, which was probably short for something lame-ass like Thomas or Theodore, said, “My older brother and his buddies break bottles at Broken Bottle Alley.”
+A fat kid called T-bone, short for something worse, like Thomas or Theodore, said, “My older brother and his friends break bottles at Broken Bottle Alley.”

 “Sounds like more skipping stones.
 This shit sounds lame.”

-T-bone continued, “Broken Bottle Alley is like one of the most dangerous places in the whole U.S.…it’s haunted…and lots of people have died there.”
+T-bone continued, “Broken Bottle Alley is like one of the most dangerous places in the whole country.
+It’s haunted… a-and lots of people have died there.”
 The other kids shook their heads vigorously.

 “Well, I’m not scared.
-In DaTroyt, we got hundreds of alleys full of drug dealers and gang bangers.
+In Detroit, we got hundreds of alleys full of drug dealers and gang bangers.
 Can’t be nothin’ like that.
 Let’s go check it out.”

 None of the kids wanted to tell him no, so they made up excuses about feeding their dogs and sick Moms and fake errands they had to run.
 One by one they took off and Kenny was alone.
 This alley full of broken bottles sounded a little promising, but it would have to wait.